ZacharyGodfrey/text-interface/README.md

-# text-interface
+# Text Interface

 A text-based user interface.

 ## Running Locally

 - Run `npm i` to install dependencies
-- Run `npm run local` to start the local server
+- Run `npm run local` to start the local server (performs initial build and rebuilds when `src` files change)
 - Visit `http://localhost:8080` to view the site

 ## Hosting